spencer1248/BEWDiful_Students/PreWork_BEWD.md

 5. View/open files
 6. Navigate using relative paths
 7. List all the files or directories that begin with “G”
-8. Use tab completion to view recently typed commands using the up arrow
+8. View recently typed commands using the up arrow

 __VERSION CONTROL__